nuprl/retic_performance/gm-pepm-2018/talk/README.md

 In the paper, we measure the cost of tag soundness in Reticulated, which is a gradual typing system for Python.

+Statically typed code in a Reticulated program can receive input from Python code, so Reticulated has an "outside world" problem like we've just discussed.

+As a concrete example, here is a typed Reticulated function that computes the taxi-cab distance from a point to the origin.
+If we call this function with a tuple of integers, then all goes well and it returns an integer.
+If we call this function with something that is not a tuple, then Reticulated raises a tag error before entering the body of the function.
+And if we call the function with a tuple that contains a string, then Reticulated raises a tag error on the line where it tries to extract an integer from the pair.

-Our method for measuring performance is as follows.
+Our method for measuring the cost of soundness in Reticulated is as follows.
 First, we start with a Python program and add type annotations to get a fully-typed Reticulated program.
 This blue rectangle represents one program with 4 type annotations.
-Second, we take the fully typed program and generate all gradually typed configurations.
+Second, we take the fully typed program and generate a powerset of gradually typed programs.
+We call elements of this set "configurations" of the original program.
 Third, we measure performance.
-Depending on the size of this set of configurations, we either measure performance of every configuration, or we use simple random sampling and look at a linear number of configurations, more on that in a minute.
+Depending on the number of configurations, we might measure performance exhaustively, as shown on the slide, or take an approximate measure by simple random sampling.
-Fourth, we compare performance to Python --- which is the performance a programmer would get with no gradual typing at all --- and report the overhead.
-Specifically we ask you the reader to decide what overhead you think is acceptable, and we count the configurations that run with at most that overhead.
+Fourth, we ask you the reader to choose an cutoff for "good performance" and compare the overhead relative to Python.
+If you are willing to accept a 4x slowdown relative to Python, then we count the configurations that meet your requirement.

 Here's the method all on one slide: fully typed program,